Financial Blessing and the Heart of God

-If you’ve ever visited a third-world country, then you probably know the feeling: When you encounter extreme poverty, it’s easy to feel extreme guilt about the abundance that we enjoy at home.
-But those feelings are misplaced; in fact, God intends for our wealth to be a testimony to His power.
+If you’ve ever visited a third-world country, you have probably wrestled with conflicted feelings about your own life.
+When you encounter extreme poverty, it’s easy to feel extreme guilt about the abundant financial blessing we enjoy at home.
+But you have nothing to be ashamed of.
+God blessed you on purpose so that your life can be testimony of His love.

-Certainly there is plenty to criticize about the way our modern Western culture approaches money — we certainly do plenty of criticizing on this site.
-And if you struggle with greed, materialism or other financial sins, an experience with third-world poverty may be stirring up true conviction in your heart.
-But there is no reason to feel guilty or apologize for the blessings of the developed world.
-When we do that, we are disdaining things that God has intended to give us.
+Sure, there is plenty to criticize about the way our Western culture approaches money.
+And if you struggle with greed, materialism or other financial sins, an experience with third-world poverty may stirring up honest conviction in your heart.
+But there is no reason to feel guilty or apologize for the financial blessing so common in the developed world.
+When we do that, we are despising things that God gave us for a reason.

 God doesn’t arbitrarily hand out wealth to some people while subjecting others to poverty.
 Wealth and poverty come from guiding principles that God has built into the universe.
-And He intends to use the blessings that come from following those principles as a testimony to His goodness, power and love.
+And when financial blessing comes as a result of following those principles, God wants it to serve as a testimony to His goodness, power and love.

-The second principle is that money comes from serving people.
-There is no legitimate way to make money that doesn’t come from helping other people with things.
-Every occupation in life ultimately revolves around serving people.
+Here’s something else to keep in mind: Money comes from serving people.
+There is no legitimate way to make money without helping people.
+Every occupation ultimately revolves around service.
 You may do a ton of stuff for a few people, or a few things for a ton of people.
 Either way, you make money by helping your fellow man.
-The more people you help, and the more you help them, the wealthier you will become.
-There is no shame in that.
-In fact, that’s the way that God created things to be.
-We don’t need to feel guilty for that, and we certainly don’t need to apologize.

-These two ideas are important because they explain so much of why our societies have become prosperous.
-Much of the West was built on a heritage of faith and righteousness, and our economies are built on the ideas of free trade and adventurous servanthood.
+These ideas explain so much of why our societies have become prosperous.
+Much of the West was built on a heritage of faith and righteousness.
+And free trade and joyful service are at the foundation of our marketplaces.
 We have become wealthy because our societies have followed God’s principles and developed a culture of openness and service.

 1 May God be gracious to us and bless us